 I'll show you how to find the free book deals for the day and how to download them.
-I will also give you a few warnings to avoid pitfalls such as accidentally downloading one that has reverted to full price.
+I will also give you a few warnings to avoid pitfalls, such as accidentally downloading one that has reverted to full price.

 Why Are eBooks Free?

 You may wonder why authors give away their titles at no cost.
 What's in it for them?
 One reason is to get more reviews on Amazon.
-They are hoping to jump-start a new title in the Amazon rankings by getting positive reviews and star ratings or to breathe life into a title that isn't getting much attention.
+They are hoping to jump-start a new title in the Amazon rankings by getting positive reviews and star ratings or breathing life into a title that isn't getting much attention.
 A second reason is to introduce new readers to an author.
 If you like the book, then you might spend money buying other titles by that writer.

 There are also free books on Kindle that are out of copyright and have been digitized.
 Many of these are free all the time.
-Some are classic fiction and others might be history from the 1800s.
+Some are classic fiction, and others might be history from the 1800s.

 Sites That Alert Me to Free eBooks

 Here are the daily newsletters I subscribe to that I like best.
 You don't need to subscribe to all of them if you don't want to overload your email inbox.
-I'm a retired librarian so I love getting all of them and knowing about the deals for today.
+I'm a retired librarian, so I love getting all of them and knowing about the deals for today.
 Then I share some of the titles with my friends who like hearing about books that fit their interests.